Understanding National Populism, Deconstruction, and Economic Nationalism

 To whatever extent the American South felt oppressed under the Radical Republicans, or to what extent right-wingers felt repressed under FDR or LBJ, or to what extent some felt Obama was pulling America toward a globalist liberal agenda and only Fox News and Talk radio could fight back, let that stand as a symbol of what the left feels when we hear terms like National Populism, Deconstruction, Build a Wall, Ban Muslims, etc.

-I don’t expect people to get it fully, but I do expect enough empathy and respect for our country to roll back the rhetoric and focus on the bigger picture.
+I don’t expect everyone to agree, but I do expect enough empathy and respect for our country to roll back the rhetoric and focus on the bigger picture.

 - Steve Bannon, Reince Priebus Interview at CPAC 2017 | ABC News